 “Do you dream about him?”
-I asked, ignoring my uncle’s barb, and skipping talking about my aunts wanting to fuck my dead father.
+I asked, ignoring my uncle’s barb, and talking about my aunts wanting to fuck my dead father.
 He lay his head back against the couch, thinking.

 I wondered what dreams he had, seeing him cut off my line of thinking.
 I followed him to the kitchen, but my head swam with all the lights and high voices.
 I saw flashes and the house was bombed, gutted, the rain outside leaking through the exposed roof, the survivors huddled in the flooded basement.
 Rebels in the apartment complex across Galer, sniping if we peaked above the ruins.
 My father’s ghost floating above it all, watching in sadness.
-Where I would go if incoming rounds came in?
+Where I would go if incoming?
 Basement for sure.

 I did a tactical withdraw, slipping out of the kitchen back through the dining and living room over to the basement door in the entrance hallway.

 Garrett and Tricia had moved downstairs, while Ann took over the playroom to talk to her boyfriend.
 As I came down the steps, I logged on, and turned down the thumping cheesy pop-synth on their VR.
 In the middle of the room, three androgynous angels danced, wreathed in flames, surrounded by a stadium of fans, while the kids danced along, occasionally snatching at music notes for some kind of points.
 I stood at the bottom of the stairwell, looking at the swirls their feet made in the beige carpet.